 - Come right out of the box with 2 controllers as a pair of joycons can double up as two separate controllers.

 - Has many exclusive titles (Legend of Zelda: Breath of the wild, Super Smash Bros.
 Ultimate, Super Mario Odyssey to name a few.

 For others the Switch may be satisfying other needs that may not be mentioned, but the big selling factor is the Switch’s ability to be played in both docked and handheld mode.
 The ability to play big name games, such as Doom or Wolfenstien on a handheld has massive appeal.

 My take is that the Nintendo Switch is a great system which brought me back into gaming and it worth every penny.
 It is very convenient and can be owned by both casual and hardcore gamers.
-I think it speaks to a wide audience is not just tailored to a specific niche.
+I think it speaks to a wide audience and is not just tailored to a specific niche.
 The library of games it has also speaks to that notion that it caters to everyone and it does not force you and the owner to use it in a certain way.
 You own a Nintendo Switch, then use it how you like.
 As a console, that’s fine, as a handheld also fine.
 You prefer playing indie games or 2D side scrollers then perfect, or even hardcore triple A games you as also covered.
-The Nintendo Switch is so convenient, it got my wife to play Legend of Zelda: Breath of the Wild a type of game she would have never seen herself ever playing and to this day she still plays in and loves every minute of it.
+The Nintendo Switch is so convenient, it got my wife to play Legend of Zelda: Breath of the Wild a type of game she would have never seen herself ever playing and to this day she still plays it and loves every minute of it.

-Here a re few takeaways from this article
+Here are few takeaways from this article

 - I believe and evidence has shown the Nintendo Switch is not over priced

 - The Nintendo Switch Price when converted in cheapest in Japan and in second the U.S.

 - The Nintendo Switch has many features that make it worth the price, especially its handheld mode and docked mode options